We have a video demonstrating aluminum boat repair: Fixing Leaking Rivets in an Aluminum Boat.

 On each boat I repaired, I found many rivets that merely seeped water.
 However, I also found at least one that poured a constant stream.
 These bigger leaks were the main cause of water inside the craft during normal use.
 One boat actually carried a bilge pump to help keep up with the bailing.
 I circled any leaking rivet or seam with a black marker.

-Making the repair
+Making the aluminum boat repair

 With the leaks identified and marked, here are the techniques used for the repair.
 Flip the boat over for easier access to the bottom and prepare the surface for bonding.
 For the seams, clean out any debris that might still be stuck inside.
 On the rivets, I used a wire brush in a circular motion to abrade the surface.
 A wire brush attachment on a cordless drill made the job even easier.
 Once everything is clean and well scuffed, gather the needed materials: a handheld propane torch, a heat gun, an 804 Syringe, paper towels, and G/flex 650 Epoxy.